lino-framework/book/docs/specs/vat.rst

 Fill invoice items based on voucher's total
 ===========================================

-In a VatAccountInvoice users may edit the total amount of the invoice in order to have Lino assist them for filling invoice items based on this amount.
+In a VatAccountInvoice, end users may edit the total amount of the invoice in order to have Lino assist them for filling invoice items based on this amount.

 Manually editing the VAT amount of invoice items
 ================================================

-Users can manually edit any amount of an invoice item.
+End users can manually edit any amount of an invoice item.

 When you enter a :attr:`total_incl <InvoiceItem.total_incl>`, Lino automatically computes the :attr:`total_base <InvoiceItem.total_base>`  and :attr:`total_vat